Detection Library

 Keyword Fields

-All keyword tabs (Event Type, League Hints, Sport Hints) share the same create/edit form:
+All keyword tabs (Event Type, League Hints, Sport Hints, Separators) share the same create/edit form:

 | Field | Description |